 Just as skin conditions like rosacea can be triggered by certain foods, so can broken capillaries.
 "Alcohol can cause capillaries to dilate, making them more fragile and also more visible at the surface of the skin," Marcus notes.

-Things like spicy foods and caffeine can also contribute, Ross explains, because they can cause stress and inflammation in the body, which then leads to, "Skin stress," he says.
+Things like spicy foods and caffeine can also contribute to facial redness, Ross explains, because they can increase inflammation in the body, which then leads to, "Skin stress," he says.

 Yes, you can have them naturally.

 If you've noticed these tiny vessels regardless of any of the causes above, you may be particularly prone to broken capillaries.
 "There can be a genetic component to the development of dilated or broken capillaries, so some people are more prone than others to this condition," Marcus says.